What to Expect When You’re Expecting Kittens!

-Over 1,300 cats were brought into HSSA during kitten season in 2016.
+Over 1,300 cats were brought into The Humane Society of Southern Arizona (HSSA) during kitten season in 2016.

 Thanks to the warm Arizona climate, cats in our community breed more often than their colder climate counterparts.
 As kittens inundate shelters all over the nation, we really count on our communities to help us through this busy time.
 Read on to learn tips and tricks for adopting kittens and how to help your local animal shelter during kitten season.

 Ready to adopt?
 Here’s what you’ll need.